 Join us for our Winter Speaker Series!
 Our series features research taking place in Manitoba's natural habitats.
-We're very excited to host presenters from the University of Winnipeg, University of Manitoba, and the International Institute for Sustainable Development.
+We're very excited to host this new line-up of fascinating presenters.

 Be sure to find us on Facebook and twitter @livingprairie for updates!

 * Session Full * January 24th - Making the most of your edible backyard.